 Within the state, wealth and socioeconomic status are the strongest indicators of health in a particular area.
 Hunterdon County--the wealthiest county in New Jersey--was the healthiest in the state for the eighth straight year, according to the annual analysis released in March 2017 co-sponsored by the Robert Wood Johnson Foundation and the University of Wisconsin Population Health Institute.
 Cumberland County--the poorest county with a poverty rate of 18%--also ranked as the least healthy in the state.

-* America's Health Rankings 2016, United Health Foundation
+* America's Health Rankings-New Jersey 2022, United Health Foundation

 * New Jersey State Health Assessment Data, New Jersey Department of Health

 * New Jersey State Cancer Registry, New Jersey Department of Health

 * Protecting New Jersey's Environment: From Cancer Alley to the New Garden State, Thomas Belton (2010)

 * How Disease Rates Vary by State--And What States Can Do About It, 12/12/2016, Stateline.org

 Fertility Rate 58.0 (births per 1,000 women 15-44 years of age)